jozef-allen/dog-game/README.md

 		{verdict}
 	</p>}
 ```
-This means that correct answer is pulled and displayed from the ```result``` state, and at the same time, no more user input is possible as the ```input``` becomes disabled/greyed out.
+When ```revealAnswer``` runs, the correct answer is pulled and displayed from the ```result``` state, and at the same time, the ```input``` becomes disabled/greyed out meaning no more user input is possible.

 ### Styling

-Once the functionality was all there I finished off the HTML for the header and footer components and styled the whole page to give it a bright/light-hearted feel.
+Once the functionality was all there I finished off the HTML for the header and footer components, and styled the whole page to give it a bright/light-hearted feel.

 As the dimensions of the dog photos vary massively, I used the below CSS to render them all within the same square ```div```:
 ``` css